ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/courses/tml_winter_2425.md

 - For us to admit students who are sufficiently motivated for the course.
 - For you to gauge your own readiness for the course.

-Submit Exercise 0 by **??
-October 2024**. **If you do not submit Exercise 0, we'll assume that you do not wish to register for the course and the exams.**
+Submit Exercise 0 by **23 October 2024**. **If you do not submit Exercise 0, we'll assume that you do not wish to register for the course and the exams.**

 The timeline for registration is as follows:
-- ??.09.2024 at ??:??: Register for the course ([link](https://forms.gle/NQ8ZgqZhZadkG1dq6)).
+- 30.09.2024 at 12:00 (noon): Register for the course ([link](https://forms.gle/NQ8ZgqZhZadkG1dq6)).
-- ??.09.2024-??.10.2024: Work on Exercise 0 and submit.
+- 30.09.2024-23.10.2024: Work on Exercise 0 and submit.

 ### Grading policy